 In table 1 is a list of all the components used in this project.
 There is also a column for the prices and the supplier of the component.
+Goes above table: check slides!

 To test if the LCD could fit the preferred socket and if it had the same pin-out, I searched the datasheet of the display.
 The datasheet shows that it has the exact pinout.
 To be certain, it was also test-fitted into the socket.
+BV??